Coat of arms of Armenia: Eagle and lion

 The eagle supports the shield on the left side of the coat of arms, while the lion on the right side.
 The eagle was the symbol of the Artaxiad dynasty and later on the symbol of the Arsacid dynasty of Armenia.
 It holds the Artaxiad dynasty's branch of the shield.
 Whereas, the lion was the symbol of the Bagratuni dynasty and later on the symbol of the Rubenid dynasty.
 It holds the Rubenid dynasty's branch of the shield.
 The eagle and the lion are a common theme for civilizations on the Armenian Highland.
 As such they have been represented throughout various Armenian dynasties.

 Both of these animals were chosen because of their power, courage, patience, wisdom, and nobility in animal kingdom.

-About the symbol ascribed to the Arshakids in the coat of arms of the Republic of Armenia (double-headed eagle)
+About the symbol ascribed to the Arsacids in the coat of arms of the Republic of Armenia (double-headed eagle)

-Since 1920, the symbol of the two-headed eagle on the shield of the RA coat of arms has been attributed to the Arshakid dynasty.
-Despite the lack of direct evidence, a comparative analysis of the available pictographic, chronicle, and bas-relief materials leads us to conclude that the double-headed eagle could refer to Arshakid Armenia, with the only difference being that the symbol in the coat of arms of Armenia does not represent the Arshakid dynasty itself, but their era and fame, being a synthesis of the two-headed eagle of the Mamikonyans and the same eagle of the Armenian Church established by the Arshakids.
+Since 1920, the symbol of the two-headed eagle on the shield of the RA coat of arms has been attributed to the Arsacid dynasty.
+Despite the lack of direct evidence, a comparative analysis of the available pictographic, chronicle, and bas-relief materials leads us to conclude that the double-headed eagle could refer to Arsacid Armenia, with the only difference being that the symbol in the coat of arms of Armenia does not represent the Arsacid dynasty itself, but their era and fame, being a synthesis of the two-headed eagle of the Mamikonians and the same eagle of the Armenian Church established by the Arsacids.